Friday, December 28, 2018

 Holy Family 2x Fled Murderous Tyrants As Refugees

-The Holy Family was twice forced to flee as refugees to get outside of murderous tyrant’s jurisdictions.
+The Holy Family was twice forced to flee as refugees to get outside of a murderous tyrant’s jurisdictions.

 This fact debunks the common talking point that the Holy Family’s flight “wouldn’t qualify them as refugees” because they were “moving within the Roman Empire.”